Beat Saber x Billie Eilish: Go-To-Market

 Oculus Quest 2: Go-To-Market

-THE CHALLENGE: PREPARING TO CROSS THE CHASM OF TECHNOLOGICAL ADOPTION
+PREPARING TO CROSS THE CHASM OF TECHNOLOGICAL ADOPTION

-We weren't just selling a new headset with Quest 2.
+At this time, I was now a full-time employee at Facebook Reality Labs (before it rebranded to Meta), and we knew that the stakes were increasing every year as we rode the tech adoption curve for VR.
+In 2020, we weren't just selling a new headset with Quest 2.
 We were asking people to believe that virtual reality had finally arrived — that it was real enough, fun enough, and socially legitimate enough to justify attention from the mainstream, not just from PC Gamers.
 This was a different ask than what we achieved with Rift, and it required a different kind of marketing.

 As a PMM managing Oculus's AAA gaming portfolio during the Quest 2 launch, I was responsible for selecting and positioning the titles that would carry that argument.
 Not assembling a library — building a story.
 One where every game served a specific role in transforming consumer skepticism into conviction.